minibuild/openssl_posix_crypt/README.md

 ```
 ##### __LICENSE__
 License here is definitely the same as for original [OpenSSL](https://github.com/openssl/openssl) toolkit.
 You can obtain a copy in the file LICENSE in the source distribution or [online](https://www.openssl.org/source/license.html).
+OpenSSL team confirmed that everything is fine with license terms of this repository, see [#6334](https://github.com/openssl/openssl/issues/6334) for details.